 MTD: Who, When & Exemptions?

-The MTD for VAT requirements will apply to all VAT registered businesses and organisations with turnover above the VAT threshold of £85,000.
+The MTD for VAT requirements will apply to all VAT registered businesses and organisations from 1 April 2022.

 This includes unincorporated businesses, partnerships, companies, LLPs, trusts, non-UK businesses registered for UK VAT and charities.

-VAT registered businesses with turnover below the VAT threshold can opt in to MTD and file their VAT returns using MTD compatible software but there is no obligation to do so.
+VAT registered businesses with must now make sure they opt in to MTD and file their VAT returns using MTD compatible software.

 An exemption for the digitally excluded is included in the regulations and mirrors the current exemptions from online filing for VAT.
 The exemptions cover those that that do not use computers for religious reasons and those that are unable to comply because of age, disability or location (or for any another reason).

-You will need to ensure you are on MTD-compatible software by 1 April 2019 ready to submit your first VAT return on the following guidelines.
+You will need to ensure you are on MTD-compatible software from 1 April 2022 ready to submit your first VAT return on the following guidelines.

 VAT Return Quarters